Carlton E. Morse

 Carlton Errol Morse (June 4, 1901 - May 24, 1993) was a Louisiana-born producer/journalist best known for his creation of the radio serial One Man's Family, which debuted in 1932 and ran until 1959 as one of the most popular as well as long-running radio soap operas of the time.
 He also was responsible for the radio serial I Love a Mystery.
 A radio legend, he experimented with television and published three novels.
 Morse is considered by many to be one of the best radio scriptwriters.

 Early life

-In 1901, Carlton was born in Jennings, Louisiana, to George and Ora Morse.
-In 1906, his family relocated to a fruit ranch at Talent, Oregon, and when Morse was 16, they moved to Sacramento, California.
-After graduating from high school in Sacramento, Morse went to the University of California from 1919 to 1922 but did not graduate.
+In 1901, Carlton was born in Jennings, Louisiana, to George A. and Ora Morse.
+He had two brothers.
+In 1906, his family relocated to a fruit ranch at Talent, Oregon, and when Morse was 16, they moved to a walnut ranch near Sacramento, California.
+Morse attended Sacramento High School, where he played basketball and wrote for the school newspaper.
+After graduating from high school, he attended Sacramento Junior College, where he played basketball.
+Morse went to the University of California from 1919 to 1922 but did not graduate.
 Instead, he dropped out and returned to Sacramento, beginning a career as a journalist with the Sacramento Union.